 The quality of the CERES ES8 data is comparable to the quality of the ERBS S8 data of instantaneous radiances, fluxes, and scene types.
-Generally, radiance uncertainties are at the 1% level or less.
-Some differences between CERES-TRMM and ERBE-ERBS are: the field of view resolution, the spectral response of the instruments, and the tropical only coverage of TRMM.
+Generally, radiance uncertainties are at the 1% level for ERBS and the 0.5% level for CERES.
+Some differences between CERES-TRMM and ERBE-ERBS are: the field of view resolution, the spectral response of the instruments, and the tropical-only coverage of TRMM.